Kazakhstan travel guide

 Many roads are poorly maintained.
 Roadworks and damaged roads are often not signposted.
 In remote rural areas, there are often stray animals on the roads.
 In winter, roads can be hazardous due to snow or ice.

 Service stations are limited outside the main cities.
-Take all that you need for your journey, including water.
+Take all that you need for your journey, including fuel and water.
 Make sure your vehicle is properly maintained and in a good condition for long journeys.

 Closed areas